pibooth/pibooth/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Give a clear and concise description of what the bug is.

 **Steps to reproduce the bug**
 1. Go to '...'